PX4/PX4-Devguide/en/concept/mixing.md

 ## PX4 mixer definitions

 Files in `ROMFS/px4fmu_common/mixers` implement mixers that are used for predefined airframes.
 They can be used as a basis for customisation, or for general testing purposes.
+A mixer file should be named XXXX.main.mix if it is responsible for the mixing of MAIN outputs or XXXX.aux.mix if it mixes AUX outputs.

 ### Syntax